-Since the Moon is about the same visible size as the Sun, during an eclipse the moon covers the Sun completely
+Since the Moon is about the same visible size as the Sun, during an eclipse the moon covers the sun completely

 and blocks the majority of solar light, allowing a magnificent view of the solar corona and solar prominences.

-are spectacular feature in the solar corona, which
+are spectacular feature in the solar corona.

 Solar prominences can loop hundreds of thousands of miles into space.

-The Solar & Heliospheric Observatory (SOHO), an international collaboration
+The Solar & Heliospheric Observatory (SOHO)

-between the European Space Association and NASA
+between the European Space Association

 was launched in 1995 to study the Sun from its deep core to the outer corona and the solar wind.